prometheus-operator/prometheus-operator/Documentation/design.md

 For each `Alertmanager` resource, the Operator deploys a properly configured `StatefulSet` in the same namespace.
 The Alertmanager pods are configured to include a `Secret` called `<alertmanager-name>` which holds the used configuration file in the key `alertmanager.yaml`.

 When there are two or more configured replicas the operator runs the Alertmanager instances in high availability mode.

+## PrometheusRule

+The `PrometheusRule` CRD declaratively defines a desired Prometheus rule to be consumed by one or more Prometheus instances.

+Alerts and recording rules can be saved and applied as YAML files, and dynamically loaded without requiring any restart.